Skilowi/C-C-Toshiba/README.md

   toshiba.sh - run 3 Terminal windows, each with SSH session to each HOST, then run `controlandcommand.sh`

   controlandcommand.sh - Ping your 3 hosts, print if they are ONLINE/OFFLINE in loop.

+# Thoughts:

+This code is fucking trash lol.
+I should made some kind of setup which will ask how many and what hostnames you want, check your terminal emulator etc. Just to make program more flexible and universal.